pnp/List-Formatting/column-samples/yesno-toggle-format/README.md

 ## Additional notes

-There is also a way to implement this with SPFx Extensions, available from PnP: [React Toggle Field Customizer](https://github.com/pnp/sp-dev-fx-extensions/tree/main/samples/react-field-toggle)
+There is also a way to implement this with SPFx Extension, available from PnP: [React Toggle Field Customizer](https://github.com/pnp/sp-dev-fx-extensions/tree/main/samples/react-field-toggle)

 <img src="https://telemetry.sharepointpnp.com/sp-dev-list-formatting/column-samples/yesno-toggle-format" />